 I was surprised with the variety and colors!

 Below is the slide show with captions on the fish:

 I went diving with Thresher Sharks in Malapascua Island in the Philippines and loved it!

-Introducing Thresher Sharks!
 Imagine seeing a shark with a long tail that can be as long as the total body length.
-Thresher Sharks can only be consistently spotted in a few places in the world, so when was in the Philippines I had to see them up close.
+Threshers can only be consistently spotted in a few places in the world, and the Philippines might be in the best.
+When I was in the Philippines I had to see them up close.

 What’s a Thresher Shark?

 Thresher sharks are mostly known for the size of their tail (“upper caudal fin lobe”), which is typically equal to the length of the rest of their body!
 Check out this below photo:

 Thresher sharks are active predators – they use their huge tails not only to swim, but also to swat and stun much smaller prey fish.
 Whack!
 When hunting schooling fish, thresher sharks are known to “slap” the water, herding and stunning prey.

 Thresher sharks eat squid, octopuses, crustaceans and small schooling fish such as bluefish, mackerel, needlefish, lancetfish, lanternfish, and more.